agottlieb/JS-API/README.md

 This API project is a combination of two beginner tuotorials: one in using OAuth tokens with vanilla JS and the other in using fetch API data to get data on a website.
-Initially I learned how to hide the API key, but then realized that no one could see the pictures and since the information is not that sensitive, I decided to leave it visible.
+Initially I hid the API key, but I also wanted to display the dog pictures.
+Since the information is not particularly sensitive, I decided to leave the API key visible.

+Here are the resources I used:

 Basic format is from Chris Ferdinandi with vanilla js: https://gomakethings.com/using-oauth-with-fetch-in-vanilla-js/